mmadfox/go-geoql-parser/README.md

 ```

 ## String
-This data type is used to describe the STRING value.
+This data type is used to describe the STRING value
 ```go
 *geoqlparser.StringLit
 ```